amortensen/dots-protocol/draft-teague-dots-protocol.md

 modern DDoS attacks, DOTS itself is a hybrid protocol, consisting of a signal channel and a data channel.
-DOTS uses the signal channel, a lightweight and robust communication layer, to signal the need for mitigation regardless of network conditions, and uses the data channel, an HTTPS [RFC7230] based communication layer with RESTful [REST] semantics, as vehicle for provisioning, configuration, and filter management.
+DOTS uses the signal channel, a lightweight and robust communication layer, to signal the need for mitigation regardless of network conditions, and uses the reliable data channel as vehicle for provisioning, configuration, telemetry, filter management, and other unsized or bulk data exchange.

-DOTS is not intended as a replacement for such protocols as BGP Flow Specification [RFC5575] or as a general purpose mitigation application programming interface (API), but rather as an advisory protocol enabling attack response coordination between willing domains.
+The DOTS protocol is not intended as a replacement for such protocols as BGP Flow Specification [RFC5575] or as a general purpose DDoS countermeasure application programming interface (API), but rather as an advisory protocol enabling attack response coordination between DOTS agents.
 Any DOTS-enabled device or service is capable of triggering a request for help and shaping the scope and nature of that help, with the details of the actual mitigation left to the discretion of the operators of the attack mitigators.
 DOTS thereby permits all participating parties to manage their own attack defenses in the manner most appropriate for their own domains.